Adaptive Pairwise Weights for Temporal Credit Assignment: Pairwise Weights for Advantages

+where $b(S_t)$ is a baseline function for variance reduction.
+If we choose the state-value function $V$ as the baseline function, then Eq.~\ref{eq:policy-gradient} can be rewritten as~\citep{schulman2015high}

-Since the true value function $V$ is usually unknown, an estimated value function $v$ is used in place of $V$ to provide an approximation, which leads to a Monte-Carlo (MC) estimation of $\Psi^{\pi}$:
+Since the true state-value function $V$ is usually unknown, an approximation $v$ is used in place of $V$, which leads to a Monte-Carlo (MC) estimation of $\Psi$:

-where $\hat{\Psi}^{\text{MC}}_{t}$ is short for $\hat{\Psi}^{\text{MC}}(S_{t}, A_{t})$.
 However, $\hat{\Psi}^{\text{MC}}$ usually suffers from high variance.
-To reduce variance, the estimated value function is used to estimate the return as in the TD($\lambda$) algorithm using the eligibility trace parameter $\lambda$; specifically the new form of the return, called $\lambda$-return is a weighted sum of $n$-step truncated corrected returns where the correction uses the estimated value function after $n$-steps.
-The corresponding $\lambda$-estimator is
+To reduce variance, the approximated state-value function $v$ is used to estimate the return as in the TD($\lambda$) algorithm using the eligibility trace parameter $\lambda$; specifically the new form of the return, called $\lambda$-return is a weighted sum of $n$-step truncated corrected returns where the correction uses the estimated value function after $n$-steps.
+The corresponding $\lambda$-estimator is (see~\citep{schulman2015high} for a full derivation)